Thunderstorms, gale force winds to hammer Auckland as SkyCity convention centre burns on

 • Weather: Vector on standby as heavy rain and strong winds due to hit North Island

-MetService duty meteorologist Talia Crabtree says the worst of the weather - thunderstorms - will see between 10mls and 20mls of rain fall each hour until it eases this evening.
+MetService duty meteorologist Talia Crabtree says the worst of the weather - thunderstorms - will see between 10ml and 20ml of rain fall each hour until it eases this evening.

 However, the strong winds will mean the weather would move through the region quickly.